Rendering of the Computing, Design, Research, and Learning Center’s Morgan Street facade.

 Computing, Design, Research, and Learning Center

-The building will contain flexible-module classrooms in a range of sizes and types to support new learning paradigms; assembly and exhibition spaces; computing research laboratories; and dedicated facilities for student design and student organizations.
-It will feature active learning spaces and state of the art digital infrastructure to encourage interdisciplinary collaboration among students and faculty.
+The building will contain flexible-module classrooms in a range of sizes and types to support new learning paradigms, as well as research labs, interdisciplinary student design space, and faculty and staff offices.
+It will also house UIC’s Department of Computer Science.
 With the ever-increasing demand for our engineering and computer science programs, the CDRLC building will play an essential role in allowing the College to continue to fulfill its mission of access to excellence and success.

 Rendering of the Engineering Innovation Building, to be located at the southeast corner of Taylor and Morgan Streets.